fvanroie/opnsense_MakeDocs/README.md

 PS >
 ```

-Set the option parameters in the script below to the correct settings for your environment.
+Save the script below to build.ps1 while setting the option parameters to the correct settings for your build environment.

-Use a TEST server for running the API examples.
-Changes can be made to the evironment!
+Use a **TEST server** for running the API examples.
+Changes can be made to the evironment while running the build!
 *(like stopping or restarting services...)*

-On Windows:
+On Windows: .\build.ps1
 ```
 # This Module Requires PowerShell Core to run:
 Import-Module .\opnsense_MakeDocs\OPNsense_MakeDocs.psd1